dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/self-service-permissions.md

 After onboarding administrative users and configuring RBAC/SSO groups, we recommend the following steps for onboarding users to a dbt Cloud Enterprise account.

-TODO: maybe these suggestions should change now that there is a specific License type for managing users, groups, licenses, etc.

 ### Prerequisites